 Process management becomes a problem and a vendor should be able to control the process from release through translation, review and final product.
 Also, each step is managed so that the brand messaging is protected.
 There is an important role to play in understanding what could hurt the brand and how it should be managed from a design and terminology perspective.
 Vendors should be empowered with this information in order to manage and vendors should have excellent control over review processes with local affiliates and understand the dynamics at play.

-Readiness Categories as it relates to
+Readiness Categories as it relates to management levels in the organization |

 What input can I deliver in collaboration with my translation vendor to contribute to a positive outcome?